 Eventually, I moved my business to T. Rowe Price and now Vanguard.

 Now that I’m a more well-seasoned investor, I don’t pay front-end loads nor do I freak out when I see my portfolio drop by $100, $1,000, or $100,000.
 If you’re going to be invested heavily in equities and reap the rewards that long-term investors tend to get with them, you’ve got to be able to stomach the volatility.

 When You Have an Insanely Safe Withdrawal Rate

-Our initial withdrawal rate if all active income streams were to cease tomorrow would be between 2% and 2.5%, assuming we continue to spend a similar amount in the upcoming years as we have in recent years (and add the cost of health insurance).
+Our initial withdrawal rate if all active income streams were to cease tomorrow would be around 2%, assuming we continue to spend a similar amount in the upcoming years as we have in recent years (and add the cost of health insurance).

 That’s not exactly what’s happening, though.
 When I leave medicine behind, I’ll still have active earned income from this site.
 Retired not Retired.